-I found this recipe today while having my morning coffee and reading about the melting properties of shortening.
+I found this recipe while having my morning coffee and reading about the melting properties of shortening.
 It was on Crisco Canada, but what drew me in wasn’t the shortening (I used oil), but the pancake mix.
-I’ve made plenty of scratch sour cream coffee cakes, but was curious to see how a pancake mix version would turn out and decided to make a surprise breakfast treat for the family.
+I tend to buy it, make one or two batches of pancakes, then forget about it.
+This streusel coffeecake recipe was another way to use it.
+Plus having made plenty of scratch sour cream coffee cakes, I was curious to see how coffee cake made with pancake mix would turn out

 Pancake Mix Sour Cream Streusel Coffee Cake